jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

     template<class T>
     using future = ...

+    // the type of future returned by share_future template<class T>
+    using shared_future = ...

     // the type of container used to return multiple results
     // from multi-agent operations
     template<class T>